 The Big Meet is a one-day careers fair, organised by the AAGE, which is promoted to all students from all universities in each host city.
-The dates for The Big Meet 2018 are:
+The Big Meet was established in 2008 and is now in its 17th year.

-The Big Meet Careers Fairs have been created as a result of feedback received from employers from both the private and public sector.
+The Big Meet careers fairs were created as a result of feedback received from employers from both the private and public sector.
 Employers have asked for a cheaper or more efficient way of promoting themselves to potential candidates rather than attending several different careers fairs in the same city.
-Each Big Meet event is held at a purpose built exhibition venue at a central location.
+Each Big Meet event is held at a purpose-built exhibition venue in a central location.

-The Big Meet Careers Fairs offer a range of unique benefits to exhibitors:
+The Big Meet careers fairs offer a range of unique benefits to exhibitors including:

 The Big Meet provides the perfect solution for exhibitors wishing to maximise their exposure to potential candidates whilst minimising their costs.
 If you have limited time, resources or budget, The Big Meet is the ideal way to reach the right students from a range of universities in one day.
 Feedback from previous exhibitors confirms The Big Meet as one of the best careers fairs in the country.